awsdocs/aws-cdk-guide/doc_source/environments.md

 In an environment\-agnostic stack, any constructs that use availability zones will see two of them, allowing the stack to be deployed to any region\.

 When using cdk deploy to deploy environment\-agnostic stacks, the AWS CDK CLI uses the specified AWS CLI profile \(or the default profile, if none is specified\) to determine where to deploy\.
-The AWS CDK CLI follows a protocol similar to the AWS CLI to determine which AWS credentials to use when performing operations against your AWS account\.
+The AWS CDK CLI follows a protocol similar to the AWS CLI to determine which AWS credentials to use when performing operations in your AWS account\.
 See [AWS CDK Toolkit \(`cdk` command\)](cli.md) for details\.

 For production stacks, we recommend that you explicitly specify the environment for each stack in your app using the `env` property\.
 The following example specifies different environments for its two different stacks\.